BMW i8 - The bargain-buy "supercar" I wasn't expecting to own.

 I also took steps to reduce the chance of scuffing the plastic during entry/exit.

-The stainless plates are meant to be VW badged items from Aliexpress.
-I cut out the VW centre, widened the hole, found a small BMW badge and stretched a
+The brushed stainless plates were VW badged items from AliExpress.
+I cut out the VW centre, widened the hole, found a suitable small BMW badge and stretched a

-copper washer to act as "i" surround which I painted the correct shade of blue.
+copper washer to act as the "i" surround which I painted the correct shade of blue.
+A lot of fiddly work for such a small detail, but it keeps an old retiree occupied.

 Rear spoiler: